-Valerie Gallegos was born and raised in San Antonio, Texas and learned how to fish when she learned how to crawl.
-For her family, fishing is tradition.
-She and her dad, brothers, aunts and uncles to compete in Sharkathon.
+Valerie Gallegos learned how to fish before she could walk.
+It’s an annual tradition for her and her cousins, brothers, aunts and uncles to compete in Sharkathon.
 She is a self-professed poor sport and consistently competes against herself to improve.
 She recently won her first trophy fishing in Babes on the Bay, a huge all-female off-shore fishing tournament in Rockport, Texas.
 A stark contrast to Duke and Blayne and their found family of focused anglers, the Gallegos fish while focusing on the conservation and time spent together as a family.
 And at night, they party.

 Valerie’s 10-year old son, Max, has inherited his mother’s passion for fishing.
 Over the course of the years we follow him we see him lose focus of his love of football as he gets more passionate about fishing and catching a winner for the kid’s division of Sharkathon.

 Dr. Greg Stunz, Professor of Marine Biology at the Harte Research Institute for Gulf of Mexico Studies, is the leading scientist researching the sharks of the Gulf of Mexico.
 He explains on camera how this tournament is crucial in saving sharks and our oceans by gathering research that is not yet available.
 Dr. Stunz relates with humor, the tragic tale of Einstein, a favorite shark the researchers had been tracking.
 After pinging around the Gulf for a few years Einstein suddenly made a direct line to the Mexican fishing village of Tamaulipas where he’s continued to ping for the past year in someone’s refrigerator.